 Remember what we said about patience?
 Okay.
 You’ll need that now as you carefully pry out the sides of the receiver trim panel to release eleven (11 – we counted) clips.
 Look at the bright side: your Fit goes up to 11 and you haven’t even installed the new stereo yet!
 Seriously, just work carefully and all will be well.
 Disconnect the wiring harnesses and remove the factory radio assembly.

-Secure your new receiver to the mounting bracket, then make your wiring connections with the wiring adapter that’s free with most Crutchfield orders.
+Secure your new receiver to the mounting bracket, then make your wiring connections with the wiring adapter that’s available at a discount with most Crutchfield orders.
 Hold the receiver assembly near the dash, connect the wiring adapter to the vehicle harness and plug the Fit’s antenna lead into the back of the receiver.
 Then, slide the entire assembly into the dash until it snaps into place.
 Test it to make sure everything’s working properly, then put the dash back together.
 Complete, illustrated instructions can be found in the Crutchfield MasterSheet™ that’s included with your purchase.